 Section 3.
 Any proposed amendments to the Constitution that are submitted by the Faculty Senate to the Faculty Association for a vote will be submitted for such a vote (by secret ballot) at elections during one regular workday.
 Absentee voting shall be conducted on the two working days preceding the election day.

 Section 4.
 In order for an amendment to pass and thus become a part of the constitution, over half of the faculty association members must vote and a proposed amendment must receive “do pass” from at least two-thirds of those voting.
 Ratified August 20, 1990.

-ARTICLE VII.
-RATIFICATION

-Section 1.
-This constitution, after approval by a majority of the membership of the faculty council, shall be submitted to faculty at a called meeting.
-At least fourteen calendar days before that meeting, the council shall provide each member of the faculty with a copy of this constitution.

-Section 2.
-This constitution shall be considered ratified upon approval by a majority of the faculty members present at the called meeting, by the university president, and by the Board of Trustees of UCA.
+Section 5.
+Subsequent to the approval of an amendment by the Faculty Association, this constitution shall be considered amended upon approval by the university president, and by the Board of Trustees of UCA.